Opel Corsa: Corsa C (X01; 2000)

-The Corsa C was revealed in 1999, and introduced to the European market in October 2000, and the facelift arrived in August 2003.
+The Corsa C was revealed in 1999, and introduced to the European market in October 2000, and the facelift arrived in February 2004.
 General Motors dubbed the new chassis Gamma, and intended to use it for a number of other models.
 A saloon version was also offered in Latin America, South Africa and the Middle East.
 In 2002, the Corsa chassis spawned a mini MPV called the Opel Meriva, development of which began under Opel in Rüsselsheim.
-In Japan, where the car was sold through Yanase as the Opel Vita, where it was discontinued in April 2004 due to sluggish sales.
+In Japan, where the car was sold through the Yanase dealership chain as the Opel Vita, it was discontinued in April 2004 due to sluggish sales.

 The vehicle won 2001 Semperit Irish Car of the Year in Ireland.

 Safety

 Euro NCAP test results for a LHD, three-door hatchback variant on a registration from 2002:

 Brazil

 The Brazilian version of the Corsa sold in those countries featured a more conservative front end than its European counterpart.

 Brazil also offered a pickup truck version of the Corsa named the Chevrolet Montana (sold in some markets as the Tornado), which, as well as the saloon, was exported in a completely knocked down form to South Africa for local assembly.